kora-projects/kora-docs/mkdocs/blog/en/neuro-era-learning-framework.md

 ---

-## Generated Repositories Are Particularly Good Teaching Artifacts
+## Generated Repositories Are Particularly Good Teaching Artifacts { #generated-repositories-are-particularly }

 Persistence layers are often where abstractions become difficult to reason about.